webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 can be omitted for messages that fit within this limit.

 An application server MUST NOT use other content encodings for push messages.
-Content encodings that compress could result in leaking of push message contents.
-This means that the Content-Encoding header field has exactly one value, which is `aesgcm128`.
+In particular, content encodings that compress could result in leaking of push message contents.
+The Content-Encoding header field therefore has exactly one value, which is `aesgcm128`.

 An application server MUST include exactly one entry in each of the Encryption